 In 2023, demand for our DUV systems continued to be strong, particularly in China.
-During the previous two years, our Chinese customers had received significantly fewer systems than they had ordered, due to global demand for our systems exceeding supply.
-However, the shifts in demand timing from other customers that we experienced in 2023 meant that we had the opportunity to backfill these orders for mature and midcritical nodes to China, while of course complying with export regulations.
+During the previous two years, our Chinese customers had received significantly fewer systems than they had ordered, due to global demand for our systems exceeding

 Our holistic approach to lithography provides customers with support and solutions at every stage of the chipmaking process."